PHIL-101: Class Notes

 B. Justice = having things in the right order

-A. Reason, Spirit (the part that is assertive, that gets angry), and Appetite (bodily desires).
+A. Reason, Spirit (the part that is assertive, that cares about honor, that gets angry), and Appetite (bodily desires).

 B. Justice = having the reason rule...and this is what will make you happy.